phoenixframework/phoenix/README.md

 ### Custom Not Found and Error Pages

-A `error_controller` can be configured on the Router Mix config, where two actions must be defined for custom 404 and 500 error handling.
+An `error_controller` can be configured on the Router Mix config, where two actions must be defined for custom 404 and 500 error handling.
 Additionally, `catch_errors` and `debug_errors` settings control how errors are caught and displayed.
 Router configuration options include:

 * error_controller - The optional Module to have `error/2`, `not_found/2`